President & CEO, Catalyst120 Wall Street, 15th Floor, New York, New York 10005, United States

 Lorraine has been involved in women’s advancement leadership initiatives throughout her career.
 At the New York Academy of Sciences, she was instrumental in creating the Global STEM Alliance and its 1000 Girls, 1000 Futures program, a global mentoring initiative to help girls pursue careers in STEM (science, technology, engineering, and math).

-At the US Department of State, Lorraine established the Global Entrepreneurship Program, the WECREATE program for women entrepreneurs, and the Secretary’s Council on Women’s Leadership.
-She has served on several boards of organizations committed to the advancement of women in the workplace, including the UN Women Global Innovation Coalition for Change, the Stanford Clayman Institute for Gender Research, and Watermark.
+At the US Department of State, Lorraine established the Global Entrepreneurship Program, the WECREATE program for women entrepreneurs, and the International Council on Women’s Business Leadership.
+She has served on several boards of organizations committed to the advancement of women in the workplace, including the UN Women Global Innovation Coalition for Change, the Clayman Institute for Gender Research at Stanford, and Watermark.

 Lorraine is the proud mother of Glen and Laura and enjoys spending time with her grandchildren, Moses and Alma, as often as possible.
 She is an accomplished triathlete who enjoys cycling, tennis, and all things outdoors.
 Lorraine holds a BS in Mathematical Sciences from Stanford University and an MBA from Harvard Business School.